 See Also: (1) Tooting & Mitcham United.
 (2) Bornatotter.
 (3) PRoWS, The.

-Harrow Borough – Dull & sparsely supported West London suburban club who have never left the Isthmian Premier, even after winning it.
-Usually visited midweek in January.
+Harrow Borough – Dull & sparsely supported West London suburban club who never left the Isthmian Premier, even after winning the fucking thing until they were forcibly relocated in one of the many recent re-organisations of the pyramid.
+Almost always visited midweek, usually in January.
 Also prone to heavily watering pitches when not required to do so, thus wasting everyone’s fucking time.

 Hawkes, Chesney – One hit wonder who had a #1 single in 1991 with the song “The One and Only”.
 Mentioned here more as a warning because Robbo is a massive fan and continually plays said fucking song at least twice a week at home games on the jukebox.
 Sorry about that.